marktforsyth/ForsythRecipes/README.md

 ## Forsyth Recipes
-A recipe database made by the Forsyth Family.
+A recipe database by the Forsyth Family.